How It Works

 There are also routines women can do during their pregnancies and afterward to help them lose baby weight.

-Anderson's most recent release is a set of DVDs called Metamorphosis by Tracy, which is designed to be an alternative to other one-size-fits-all exercise programs.
+Anderson's series includes Metamorphosis by Tracy, which is designed to be an alternative to other one-size-fits-all exercise programs.
 With Metamorphosis, you'll get a customized series of workouts based on your body type:

 - Abcentric -- you tend to gain weight in your middle